confluentinc/cp-ansible/VARIABLES.md

 ### regenerate_ca

-Boolean to have reruns of all.yml regenerate the certificate authority used for self signed certs
+Boolean to have reruns of all.yml regenerate the certificate authority used for self signed certs.

 Default:  false